BxCppDev/homebrew-bxtap/README.md

   systematically  load tons  of  paths to  all  the software  binaries installed on your system.
 You end  up with a very heavy environment, polluted by plenty of software that  you won't use during a specific working session.
-Our credo is thus: *Activate only what you will use!*
+Our credo is thus: *Activate only what you will use!*.

-  When you want to use the Linuxbrew software, open a terminal and type:
+  So, when you want to use the Linuxbrew software, open a terminal and type:
 ```sh
 $ linuxbrew_setup
 ```

   Then  your shell  is  ready to  go further  with  Linuxbrew and  the software it provides  to you.
-When you are done  with Linuxbrew and its embedded  companions, simply end  this shell.
+When you are done  with Linuxbrew and its embedded  companions, simply terminate  the shell.
 Of course,  it is not a perfect approach and it may not cover all users' needs or ways of working.